meanos/meanOs/README.md

 </p>

- <p>The following projects have been instrumental in the development to the development of Mean OS:</p>
+ <p>The following projects were essential to the development of Mean OS and should be appropriately attributed.:</p>

  <p align="center"><img src="https://gun.eco/see/compare.png" title="comparison table"></p>

-- [x] Gun: GUN is a data­base en­gine that runs every­where JavaScript does — browsers, mo­bile de­vices and servers, al­low­ing you to build ex­act­ly the data sys­tem you want.
+- [x] GUN is a data­base en­gine that runs everywhere JavaScript does, includ­ing web browsers, mobile de­vices, and servers.
+This enables you to construct the precise data system you want.

-- [x] InterPlanetary File System: The InterPlanetary File System is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
-IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices.
+- [x] InterPlanetary File System: The InterPlanetary File System is a protocol and peer-to-peer network that allows users to store and exchange data in a distributed file system.
+This is possible using the InterPlanetary File System's peer-to-peer networking function.
+IPFS uses content-addressing to provide a unique identifier for each file inside a global namespace that connects all computing devices.
+This is achieved by the use of a distributed hashing method.

-- [x] Web Server Chrome: An HTTP Web Server for Chrome (chrome.sockets API)
+- [x] A custom-built Hypertext Transfer Protocol Web Server for use with Google Chrome's Web Server (chrome.sockets API)

-- [x] Violentmonkey: Violentmonkey provides userscripts support for browsers.
-It works on browsers with WebExtensions support.
+- [x] Violentmonkey is a browser-additional userscripts support tool made available by Violentmonkey.
+Violentmonkey is the provider of Violentmonkey's services.
+It will only function with web browsers that support WebExtensions, since this is the only compatibility requirement.

-- [x] Samizdat: A decentralized website, browser-based solution to Internet censorship that requires no additional software for website visitors and minimal configuration for website admins.
+- [x] Samizdat is a browser-based, decentralized website solution that tackles the issue of internet censorship.
+Samizdat was created in response to this problem.
+Users who want to visit the website will not be needed to download and install any additional software, and administrators will have to do very little setup.

-- [x] Cloudflare: Cloudflare, Inc. is an American web-infrastructure and website-security company, providing content-delivery-network services, DDoS mitigation, Internet security, and distributed domain-name-server services.
+- [x] Cloudflare is a global company established in the United States that specializes in the supply of internet infrastructure and website security.
+Cloudflare, Inc. offers a variety of services to its clients, including protection against distributed denial-of-service attacks (DDoS), content delivery network services, internet protection, and distributed domain name server services.

 - [x] Fuchsia-web-demo: Pink + Purple + Web == Fuchsia Web Demo - (unofficial).
-The Fuchsia Web Demo tried to simulate the UI and animations of Fuchsia OS Armadillo.
+The Fuchsia Web Demo attempted to reproduce the Fuchsia OS Armadillo's user interface (UI) and animations.
 RIP Armadillo.
-Simple Web Demo that simulates Google's new OS.
-Works across devices.
+A simple Web Demo that imitates Google's next operating system.
+It is compatible with all platforms and smartphones.

-- [x] Mac OS X Lion with CSS3: Mac Os X Lion with CSS3 Experiment by Alessio Atzeni - I wanted to create with only use of CSS3 the boot, the login page and finally the desktop of the Mac OS X Lion.
+- [x] Mac OS X Lion with CSS3 Experiment by Alessio Atzeni - Mac OS X Lion with CSS3 Experimentation by Alessio Atzeni My purpose was to create the boot process, the login page, and the desktop of the Mac OS X Lion operating system using just CSS3.

 - [x] Webix Web Desktop: Web Desktop on top of Webix UI, based on Webix UI widgets.

-- [x] Vercel: Vercel is the easiest way to deploy websites.
-Host your web projects with zero configuration, automatic SSL, and global CDN.
+- [x] Vercel is the least complex method for launching websites, according to Vercel.
+Your online projects may be hosted here with no configuration required, an automated SSL certificate, and a global content delivery network.

-- [x] BrowserStack: BrowserStack is a cloud web and mobile testing platform that enables developers to test their websites and mobile applications across on-demand browsers, operating systems and real mobile devices, without requiring users to install or maintain an internal lab of virtual machines, devices or emulators.
+- [x] BrowserStack is an online and mobile testing platform in the cloud that allows developers to test their websites and mobile apps across several browsers, operating systems, and actual mobile devices.
+Because the platform is hosted in the cloud, users are not needed to install or maintain an internal lab of virtual machines, devices, or emulators while utilizing BrowserStack.

-- [x] web3.js  - Ethereum JavaScript API.
-This is the Ethereum JavaScript API which connects to the Generic JSON-RPC spec.
-You need to run a local or remote Ethereum node to use this library.
-Please read the documentation for more.
+- [x] Web3.js is the JavaScript Application Programming Interface of Ethereum.
+You may use the Ethereum JavaScript API through this page, which contains a link to the Generic JSON-RPC standard.
+You must guarantee that a local or remote Ethereum node is operational and connecting with the network in order to use this library.
+Please consult the manuals for any further information you want.

-- [x] 3box.io - The easiest way for Ethereum apps to manage user data.
+- [x] The Ethereum application known as 3box.io simplifies and simplifies the process of processing user data as much as is practically possible at this moment.

-- [x] x86 - Virtualization in JavaScript, running in your browser and NodeJS
+- [x] Utilizing Node.js in the browser to introduce JavaScript Virtualization to x86 systems.

-- [x] MetaMask -  The MetaMask browser extension enables browsing Ethereum blockchain enabled websites
+- [x] When users install the MetaMask browser extension, they can view websites that can communicate with the Ethereum blockchain.

-- [x] Email Generator - A great way to protect your primary mailbox from junk e-mail avoid spam and stay safe.
+- [x] Email Generator is an excellent tool for protecting your primary inbox from undesired junk e-mail, blocking spam, and maintaining your online safety and security.

-- [x] PearDownloader - A downloader that supports multi-protocol, multi-source, and hybrid P2P-CDN
+- [x] PearDownloader is a download manager that supports many protocols, multiple sources, and hybrid peer-to-peer and content distribution network (P2P-CDN) distribution networks.

-- [x] Afraim - web framework for building virtual reality experiences.
+- [x] A web framework named Afraim has been created to aid in the production of virtual reality experiences and facilitate their construction.

-- [x] Flutter - Flutter is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
+- [x] Flutter is Google's UI toolkit for developing native applications for mobile, web, and desktop platforms from a single source of code.
+Flutter may also be utilized for development across several platforms.
+2015 saw the introduction of Flutter.
+Google was the company that came up with the concept for Flutter.

-- [x] Dart - Dart is a client-optimized language for fast apps on any platform.
+- [x] Dart is a client-focused programming language designed to facilitate the quick development of applications across several platforms.

-- [x] Material Components - Build beautiful, usable products with Material Components for Android, Flutter, iOS, and the web.
+- [x] If you use Google's Material Components, which are available for Android, Flutter, iOS, and the web, you'll be able to develop products that are not just visually beautiful but also practical.

-- [x] Heroku - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+- [x] Heroku is a platform as a service (PaaS), which means it enables developers to build, operate, and manage their applications entirely in the cloud.
+Due to the fact that Heroku is a Platform as a Service (PaaS), this is now attainable.

-- [x] Botpress - The Leading Open-source Conversational AI Platform for Enterprise Automation
+- [x] Botpress, the most popular open-source platform for conversational artificial intelligence, is utilized in corporate automation and by enterprises throughout the globe.

-- [x] Decentraland - Choose and customize your Avatar and get ready to set off on an adventure!
-Blockchain fueled virtual reality platform and users can explore, create, play games, collect wearables, monetize creation, leverage land plots, and 3D building techniques.
+- [x] In Decentraland, you may choose and customize your Avatar before to embarking on an exciting voyage.
+On a blockchain-powered virtual reality platform, users may explore, create, play games, collect wearables, monetize creativity, utilize land plots, and practice 3D construction techniques.

 <hr />